 If you’re having trouble with this, the alternative is to make the background color outside the circle the same background color of the screen on which it will display.

-There are many ways to arrange four or five circles and you may need to explore various layouts until settling on one.
+There are many ways to arrange circular photos either in a group or as the only photo on the screen.
+Explore various layouts until settling on one.
 A non-symmetrical layout will often generate more visual interest.
 This creates visual tension and is generally more likely to attract the viewer’s eye.
 It really depends on what you’re going after, however.
 If you’re trying to communicate a message about stress-free living, then a balanced design might be the best approach.

 Here’s what my final layout looked like.
 Each circular element overlapped the previous one as it displayed.
 For the fifth circle, rather than use one more stock photo, I placed text in the circle and it displayed exactly when the narrator said those words.